 Oct.
 14 Stepin Fetchit with Frank Humphries & his band, GTR.

 Dec.
-30 Desvigne orch v.
+30 Desvigne’s Orchestra v.
 Dooky Chase band, GTR.

-Dates are derived primarily from the Louisiana Weekly and the Chicago Defender and actual performances that match the dates have been verified when possible; I suspect that not all cancellations are reported and many shows are not reviewed or even briefly noted.
-I also feel like a better search of the 1937-1941 Louisiana Weekly will reveal more about the interim years of the Gypsy Tea Room.
+Dates are derived primarily from the Louisiana Weekly and the Chicago Defender; actual performances that match the dates advertised have been verified when possible, but I suspect that not all cancellations are reported and many shows are not reviewed or even briefly noted.
+Many notices in the weekly are clearly paid advertisements published in the form of news articles.

 “Lou Messina.”
 Promoters.
 BoxRec.com.
 Web.
 17 Aug.
 2022.

 “Louis Charles ‘Leapin’ Lou’ Messina, Sr.” findagrave.com.
 28 Aug.
 2022.